Beat the Winter Blues with Lighting

 Do Full Spectrum Light Bulbs Work Instead?

 You should always consult with your general practitioner about ways to treat SAD, since some forms are more severe than others, although proper lighting can help.
 Have any additional questions?
 Or an insight you’d like to share?
-Post it in the comments below, and follow us on Facebook, Twitter, Google Plus, LinkedIn, Pinterest, or Instagram for more great lighting techniques!
+Post it in the comments below, and follow us on Facebook, Twitter, LinkedIn, or Pinterest for more great lighting techniques!